 We respectfully ask you not to increase line speeds.
 Our food system should not depend on speed at the expense of safety.

-Electronic Shelf Labels Represent a Key Tool in Efforts to Roll Out Predatory Pricing Strategies in Brick-and-Mortar Retail WASHINGTON, D.C. – Today, the United Food and Commercial Workers International Union (UFCW), which represents 1.2 million essential workers across North America, including more
+Bipartisan legislation would require employers to collectively bargain with newly organized workers within 10 days of voting to form their union WASHINGTON, D.C. – Today, the United Food and Commercial Workers International Union (UFCW), which represents 1.2 million essential workers across North